 Do you want to study for free in South Korea?
-Who wouldn’t, actually?
+Who wouldn’t?
 The great news is that you can apply for the fully funded Global Korea Scholarship program.
 How?
-Here, you will find everything about GKS graduate (GKS-G) 2023-2024!
+You will find everything about GKS graduate (GKS-G) 2023-2024!

 To attract more international students to Korea, the government plans to increase foreign admissions to 200,000 by 2032.
 As a result, they will offer more scholarships to international students.